 Selections from the Museum’s collections are organized here in three groups: Beyond the Facade shows architectural features of our landmark home, the 1887 Eldridge Street Synagogue.
 From Ellis to Eldridge looks at material relating to the immigrant men and women who came together to form the synagogue’s congregation, and at the Lower East Side neighborhood in which they lived, worked and prayed.
-Ways We Worship includes religious objects used during services at Eldridge Street and elsewhere in the neighborhood.
+Ways We Worship includes Judaica and synagogue artifacts used during services at Eldridge Street and elsewhere in the neighborhood.
 Many of the objects described here are on display at the Museum.

 Beyond the Façade: The Art and Architecture of the Eldridge Street Synagogue

 The Museum’s primary asset is our home, the magnificent Eldridge Street Synagogue.
 We consider the building’s various elements as a curator would a collection of artwork or artifacts.
 By looking closely at the synagogue’s design and decoration we can better understand the beliefs and aspirations of the Lower East Side community who gathered here and who made changes to the building over time.

 Ways We Worship: Jewish Ritual and Synagogue Artifacts